enzoMiller/enzoMiller.github.io/_pages/about.md

 Research interests
 ======
-My research interest lies at the boundary between stochastic control, infinite dimensional structures and non-markovian settings (delay, Volterra ,fractional noise,...).
+My research interest lies at the boundary between stochastic control, infinite dimensional structures and non-markovian settings (delay, Volterra, fractional noise,...).
 My work focuses on exhibiting the nice structures behind some classes of non-markovian problems and designing efficient algorithms to solve them.

 Upcoming events:
 ======